opencomponents/oc-plugin-authenticate/docs/CREATING_STRATEGIES.md

 }

 module.exports = (context, options, callback) => {
-  const accessToken = getToken(context);
+  const access_token = getToken(context);
-  if (!accessToken) {
+  if (!access_token) {
     callback(new Error('No access token found'));
   }
   // validate token...
   // decode user information...
-  callback(null, { user, accessToken });
+  callback(null, { user, access_token });
 }
 ```

-You must call the callback method with either an error, or an object providing a `user` and the original `accessToken` found in the request.
+You must call the callback method with either an error, or an object providing a `user` and the original `access_token` found in the request.
 The strategy may be asynchronous allowing for calls to external services or apis for assistance.